hunwalk/chaching/README.md

+# IMPORTANT
+This project is originated from https://github.com/backbonesk/chaching

+We cloned this project because of some major changes we could not solve with just forking.

+Shout out to backbonesk for this amazing lib.

 # chaching

 Simple and unified object-oriented library written in PHP for e-commerce services offered by Slovak banks and financial institutions.